Lebanon administers 1st vaccines to health workers, elderly

 The country of over 6 million, including more than 1 million refugees, at first managed to contain the virus.
 But since the August explosion, it has witnessed a surge that only worsened during the holiday season.
 That’s when the government, seeking to boost the economy, eased restrictions in place for months as nearly 80,000 expats arrived in Lebanon.

-After record death tolls and infections, Lebanon imposed its strictest lockdown yet in early January, with 24-hour curfews and only basic services operating.
+After record deaths and infections, Lebanon imposed its strictest lockdown yet in early January, with 24-hour curfews and only basic services operating.
 The lockdown is now slowly easing.

 But reflecting a skeptical public, only 450,000 people have registered to be vaccinated, according to the Health Minister Hamad Hassan.